 The described concept can also be updated fairly easily with newer composites and shapes within an existing installation because the physical principle can be translated into many ways but the conversion system stays the same.

-This synergy = distributed value for industry + community + mobility facilitates dramatically our transition.
+This meant synergy = distributed value for industry + community + mobility facilitates dramatically our transition.

 Both private and municipal solar panels can contribute to a robust form of energy storage and distribution.
 A district-based buffer could accelerate the deployment of e-mobility and (hybrid) heat pumps reducing the drawbacks of low voltage charging.